cnordenlow/text-mining-fomc/README.md

 * Text are divided into sentences as well as words.
 For some parts we use the full sentences, and for some cleaned sentences and words are used.
 NLTK package is used.

 * All sentences are iterated where it checks for the different bag of words and then counted, (e.g. if the word "stronger" is found in a sentence, the count adds one regardless of how many time strong is in the sentence.)
-For most topics, a second loop followed which counts negative and positive words in the same sentence to get the net sentiment for each topic.
+For most topics, a second loop follows which counts negative and positive words in the same sentence to get the net sentiment for each topic.

-* R is used for some further calculations and Markdown for creating a report.
+* R is used for some additional calculations and Markdown for creating a report.

 *To be able to to compare Minutes by different length with each other, everything is set in relation to total the number of words or paragraph in their respective Minutes.*